 - The best thing about Elder Sign is that it is easy to understand yet challenging enough to stay in any gamer’s collection.
 Unlike other Lovecraft games, there aren’t a lot of little rules that can confuse you or make the game longer than it needs to be.

 - My group loves dice rolling games, so Elder Sign is the type of game we love to play.
 Trying to complete the more difficult objectives with the help of the special dice can be a blast.
 When you finally do get through those rooms, you will have a tough time not screaming out “Wahooo!” with your teammates.

 - Elder Sign is also an excellent two-player game.
-In fact, it is one of our favorite co-op games for two players.
 The only thing you’re missing is that extra bit of cooperation; otherwise, it’s the same awesome game.

 - The lack of theme can be a bit of a downer for those who are used to the other, more heavily thematic Lovecraft games.
 Each card/room that you draw adds a bit to the story, but most players won’t even take the time to read them.
 Of course, those who don’t need a lot of theme in their games won’t see this as a very big issue.

 - Even though Elder Sign can be played with up to eight players, it’s definitely better at lower player counts.
 I mentioned above that it’s a great two-player game, but I don’t recommend playing it with more than four.

-As I mentioned earlier, there is a way to make Elder Sign more thematic.
+There is a way to make Elder Sign more thematic.
 The Gates of Arkham expansion is actually one of the best co-op expansions out there right now, making a solid game even better.
 It moves you out into the world and introduces a number of new mechanisms to the base game.
-I definitely recommend it if you end up liking the base game.
+I definitely recommend it if you end up enjoying the base game.